dlworldpeace/ISO-Packager/README.md

 ```
 because the the required import file `camt05200102.xsd` is in the same directory.

-4. From the `src` level directory, run `chomd +x parse_xsd.sh` to give the shell script executable permission.
+4. From the `src` level directory, run `chmod +x parse_xsd.sh` to give the shell script executable permission.

 5. In the same directory, run command `parse_xsd.sh` (for WINDOWS) or `./parse_xsd.sh`(for LINUX) to generate all the **.java** from **.xsd** at `src/main/java/deskera/fintech/` and thereafter export all of them as a **.jar** package.